ire4564/ire4564-blog-next/README.md

 ## Features

-- with Next js & MDX
+- With Next js & MDX
 - Design by ire4564 (me)
 - Use Opensource
 - Deploy on Vercel